conchiVB/Painting_with_Neural_Style_Transfer_aid/README.md

 #### Client - Visualitation

-From Google colab, open streamlit_tfm.py and run the complete code.
+From Google colab, open Run streamlit.ipynb and run the complete code.

 The last line !npx localtunnel --port 8501 opens an url, follow the link.